We meet as a community each week for worship together on Sunday at 10:30am

 Our service is casual with folks dressing according to California Bay Area style from jeans to trousers, shorts to dresses.
 Those who worship with us live from the flats to the hills, permanently and marginally homed.
 We gather after each weekly service for coffee and snacks for 30-45 minutes.

 We do have a program for children K-6th during the service using the Godly Play curriculum.
 Kids start with the whole community in the service before leaving about 10 minutes later.
-Our youth group meets on the 1st & 3rd Sunday nights of each month.
+Our youth group meets Sundays nights from 7-8:30pm [more YG info].

 You can learn a bit more about who and how we are today through text and images on this website, and also by the glimpse that some of our other online spaces may give you here.....
 Blog | FB | Twitter